youssefFayad14/youssefFayad14/README.md

 🔭 I’m an Android Developer focusing on Jetpack Compose and Kotlin

-🌱 I’m currently Training on ITI
+🌱 I’m currently Training in ITI

 🚀 Exploring backend development with Retrofit and Room